rilical/backend/apps/providers/xe/README.md

 3. **Mid-market Rates Endpoint Requires Authentication**: The midmarket rates endpoint now requires authentication and returns 401 Unauthorized without proper credentials.

+4. **API Terms of Service Restrictions**: The API now actively detects and blocks automated rate extraction with a 400 Bad Request response containing a warning about Terms of Use violations.

 The integration has been updated to better handle the current API response format from the quotes API.
 This includes:

 - Improved parsing of response data, including handling of formatted string values